diez/diez/packages/compiler/README.md

 # `@diez/compiler`

 This package provides base classes which can be used to build compilers from Diez components into any target language, framework, or platform.
-A dependency on `@diez/compile` registers the CLI commands `diez create <package-name>`, which creates a new package with the given package name, and `diez compile --target <target-name> --output <output-destination>`, which compiles components exported by such a package for a given compiler target (e.g. `ios`, `android`, or `web`) to the specified location.
+A dependency on `@diez/compile` registers the CLI commands `diez-cli create <package-name>`, which creates a new package with the given package name, and `diez-cli --target <target-name> --outputPath <output-destination>`, which compiles components exported by such a package for a given compiler target (e.g. `ios`, `android`, or `web`) to the specified location.

 The compiler itself has very few requirements; it is expecting to be run against a TypeScript project of this approximate shape: